Va5s0/the-birthday-project/README.md

 - Clone this repo
 - Run `yarn`
-- In order to use the application, you must sign up at https://firebase.google.com/ and request an API access key
+- In order to use the application, you must sign up at https://firebase.google.com/, initialize Firebase and find your Firebase configuration.
-- Store your API key at secrets.mine.js inside the token variable and rename the file to secrets.js
+- Store your configuration at a secrets.js file inside the src dir.
 - You're all set!

 ### Development server